-Current efforts (what is the activity; who is conducting the work; and partners involved): The WGFD is working with WYDOT, Carbon County Conservation District, local conservation organizations, BLM, USFS, and OSLI to influence improvements/protections where possible.
-However, underpasses/overpasses in many cases are cost prohibitive for conventional funding sources.
+The WGFD is also working with WYDOT, CCCD, local conservation organizations, BLM, USFS, and OSLI to influence improvements/protections where possible.
+Underpasses/overpasses in many cases are cost prohibitive for conventional funding sources but are being evaluated with stakeholder groups.
 The BLM advises they are potentially a decade away from completing a travel management plan in this area.

 The large scale habitat treatments and interstate/highway crossings structures and fencing necessary to improve the Platte Valley network of migration corridors would be very costly and could reach several million dollars.
-Just over \$800,000 has been allocated for habitat treatments, monitoring, fence modifications and migration work in Platte Valley herd unit.
+Over \$1 million has been allocated for habitat treatments, monitoring, fence modifications and migration work in the Platte Valley herd unit in the last five years.